codefoster/speech/README.md

-# sixspeech2020
+# Overview

-Speech Lab at Starbucks SIX Feb 2020
+The basics of Azure's Speech SDK